Idaho Featured Wildlife Projects

 In addition, the BLM is collaborating with the Idaho Department of Fish and Game to monitor sage-grouse from 5 leks within the fire perimeter using satellite telemetry.
 One of the goals of this project is to analyze how sage-grouse use habitat within and around the fire perimeter.

-View project photos in BLM Idaho's Soda Fire album on Flickr.
+View project photos and more on BLM Idaho's Flickr.